-The answers tend to shift with a company’s size.
+The answers usually depend on a company’s size.

-- SaaS is typically best for mid-market merchants that don’t yet have the scale to manage a state-of-the-art data center and don’t differentiate on their technology.
+- SaaS is typically best for mid-market merchants that don’t yet have the scale to manage a state-of-the-art data center and differentiate based on their product selection, pricing, merchandising, and service – not on their technology.

 - Premise-based solutions, more easily customizable, yet more expensive to manage, are more appropriate for larger companies, in the $500mm+ revenue range.
 These retailers have more complex infrastructure, have more custom needs, and have the scale to manage a top-notch data center.

 - Homegrown solutions, even for the largest merchants, must be core to their differentiation.
-The expense of building something from scratch, that others have built for a large audience, must be justified by a significant bottom line opportunity.
+The expense of building software that others have already built for a large audience, must be justified by a significant bottom line opportunity.

 You can learn much more by downloading our whitepaper, “Home Grown, On-Premise, or SaaS: Which OMS is Best for Me?”
 Whether you’re going to build, buy an on-premise solution, or rent a cloud-based solution, our can help you decide which features to include in your requirements.